simonmichael/hledger/hledger/hledger.m4.md

 You can convert it to permanent recorded data by, eg, capturing the output of `hledger print` and saving it in your journal file.
 This can sometimes be useful as a data entry aid.

-If you are curious what data is being generated and why, run `hledger print -x --verbose-tags`.
+If you are curious what data is being generated and why, run `hledger print -a` (equivalent to `--explicit --lots --verbose-tags`).
-`-x/--explicit` shows inferred amounts and `--verbose-tags` adds tags like `generated-transaction` (from periodic rules) and `generated-posting`, `modified` (from auto posting rules).
+`-x/--explicit` shows inferred amounts and conversion prices, `--lots` shows lot subaccounts and lot-specific postings, and `--verbose-tags` shows the hidden tags which hledger uses for classifying things.
-Similar hidden tags (with an underscore prefix) are always present, also, so you can always match such data with queries like `tag:generated` or `tag:modified`.

 # Detecting special postings